 4.2 Can you play Pictionary on Google meet?

 Yes, Picitonary is one the popular online games to play on Google Meet.
 Employees can join the game using the meeting link provided.
 Participants will be given the name of an object using a random word generator.
-They can use a whiteboard to draw their objects and share their screen while doing so.
+They can use a whiteboard to draw their objects and share their screen while playing Pictionary on Google Meet.
 The other players can guess within the time limit.